Complete reducibility and subgroups of exceptional algebraic groups: Further directions and related problems

 \subsection{Finite subgroups and groups of Lie type}

-One of the main motivations for studying maximal and then reductive subgroups of exceptional algebraic groups was to deduce results for the exceptional finite groups of Lie type, see \cite{MR1994964} for the work up to the early 2000s.
-Intimately related is the problem of understanding finite subgroups of the exceptional algebraic groups, whose study cannot employ any of the techniques requiring connectedness.
-In attempting to follow the strategy of \S\ref{sec:strat}, the primary difficulty is in classifying $G$-irr subgroups, since ad-hoc methods are required in place of uniform statements about representations of reductive groups.
-A result of Borovik \cite{MR1066315} quickly reduces one to studying almost-simple finite subgroups, and the isomorphism types of simple subgroups have been enumerated by Cohen, Griess, Serre, Wales and others (e.g.~\cite{MR1320515,MR1066315,MR1065645}) over the complex numbers using character-theoretic methods, and by Liebeck and Seitz \cite{MR1717629} in positive characteristic.
+Historically, one of the main motivations for studying maximal and then reductive subgroups of exceptional algebraic groups was to deduce results for the exceptional finite groups of Lie type, see \cite{MR1994964} for the work up to the early 2000s.
+A related problem is to understand finite subgroups of the exceptional algebraic groups, whose study cannot employ any of the techniques requiring connectedness of the subgroup.
+In attempting to use the strategy of \S\ref{sec:strat} for a simple algebraic group $G$ of exceptional type, the primary difficulty is in classifying $G$-irr subgroups, since ad-hoc methods are required in place of uniform statements about representations of reductive groups.
+A result of Borovik \cite[Theorem 1]{MR1066315} quickly reduces one to studying almost-simple finite subgroups, and the isomorphism types of finite simple subgroups have been enumerated by Cohen, Griess, Serre, Wales and others (e.g.~\cite{MR1320515,MR1066315,MR1065645}) over the complex numbers using character-theoretic methods, and by Liebeck and Seitz \cite{MR1717629} in positive characteristic.

 In positive characteristic, it is essential to understand \emph{generic subgroups}, i.e.~finite groups of Lie type $H(q)$ with embeddings $H(q) \to G$ which factor through an inclusion $H \to G$ of algebraic groups.
 The main result in this direction is due to Liebeck and Seitz \cite{MR1458329}, giving an explicit bound on $q$ (usually $q > 9$) ensuring that \emph{all} embeddings $H(q) \to G$ arise in this fashion.